 -

-Pair of wall lights.
+Pair of wall sconces.
 Bronze, glass.
 Empire style, France, circa 1900.
-Both are practically identical, each wall lamp has three points of light and a decoration and lines that respond to the classicist influence of the style to which they belong.
-Note the palms, the scrolls, the smooth mouldings, etc. These types of lighting elements were common in prominent interiors.
+Both are virtually identical; each wall sconce features three light points and a design and lines that reflect the classical influence of the style to which they belong.
+Note the palm fronds, scrolls, smooth moldings, etc. This type of lighting fixture was common in prominent interiors.

 · Size: 34x22x52 cms.